Why Contact Form Emails Fail Without Warning

 </form>

 Keep the form simple.
-Adding too many optional fields reduces completion rates.
+Every additional field reduces completion rates.
 Ask only for what you genuinely need to respond to the enquiry.
+Name, email, and message are usually sufficient for most business websites.

 The PHP Handler with PHPMailer and SMTP

-The PHP handler receives the form data, sanitises it, and sends the email through your chosen SMTP server.
-Using a try/catch block ensures that errors are caught and reported rather than silently ignored.
+The PHP handler receives the submitted data, sanitises it, and sends the email through your chosen SMTP server.
+Using a try/catch block ensures errors are caught and reported rather than silently ignored.

 use PHPMailer\PHPMailer\PHPMailer;